Thermal, California: Thermal Club

 The Thermal Club is a private motorsports facility situated on 344 acre south of Thermal.
 This private country club for automotive enthusiasts plans to build a 4.5 mi with 300 lots for member-owned garages and villas.
 As of 2014 the first 1.8 mi was in use by early members and for media and promotional events with two more courses planned.
 In 2017, BMW completed construction of their BMW Performance Driving Center West, which is home to the BMW Performance Driving School.

 In March 2024 the club hosted the $1 Million Challenge, a special non-championship all-star race for the 2024 IndyCar Series.
 For the 2025 season, this race became a points-paying race.

 Desert International Horse Park

 The Desert International Horse Park is located west of Thermal.
-It is home to events sponsored by the United States Equestrian Federation and the United States Hunter/Jumper Association.
+It is home to events sponsored by the United States Equestrian Federation, the United States Hunter/Jumper Association, and the Professional Rodeo Cowboys Association.